 Days Recommended: 1-2

 Campground: Sisters Creekside

-Sister, think, hipster meets rodeo.
-That’s what this tiny town is like.
+Hipster meets rodeo.
+That’s what this tiny town of Sisters is like.
 This is one of those towns that we stumbled upon and got stuck for a few extra days.

 For starters, the campground is right in town, which always makes if fun to be able to wake up and walk to get coffee or walk to dinner at night.
 I love all the deer in people’s yard, the small town feel, and you can sense the community pride you get as you walk through town.

 There are a lot of well marked mountain biking trails for all levels.